Vietnam.vn - Nền tảng quảng bá Việt Nam

 Are musicians getting lazier?

-Along with TikTok, streaming platform Spotify is often blamed for the monotony of songs.
+Along with TikTok, music streaming platform Spotify is often blamed for song monotony.
 Viewers have to listen for at least 30 seconds for streams to generate revenue for artists.
 So the shorter the song, the sooner it gets to the interesting part, the better.

-Not to mention, listening to a 10-minute version of Taylor Swift's All Too Well only makes as much money as the original All Too Well, which is 3 minutes longer.
+Not to mention, listening to a 10-minute version of Taylor Swift's All Too Well only earns you as much money as the original 3-minute version of All Too Well.

 So, apart from a few people who have the "privilege" of having a large audience no matter how short their music is, why do the rest of them have to compose long music?